wacncontent/CustomizeTool/output/articles/multi-factor-authentication/multi-factor-authentication-sdk.md

 - **Examples.** Sample code for a basic working implementation of Multi-Factor Authentication.

 >[AZURE.WARNING]The client certificate is a unique private certificate that was generated especially for you.
 Do not share or lose this file.
-It’s your key to ensuring the security of your communications with the Multi-Factor Authentication service.
+Itâs your key to ensuring the security of your communications with the Multi-Factor Authentication service.

 ## Code Sample: Standard Mode Phone Verification